-- 1. Protect the patient from harm, as well as protecting the EMS team from harm and liability. - 2.
+- 1. Assessment of an abuse case is based upon the following principles: - 2.
 Suspect that the patient may be a victim of abuse, especially if the injury/illness is not consistent with the reported history. - 3.
 Respect the privacy of the patient and family. - 4.
 Collect as much information and evidence as possible and preserve physical evidence.